|Instructions for Authors|| > For Authors > Instructions for Authors

-The revised manuscript should be resubmitted via the web system (https://submit.pemj.org/
+The revised manuscript should be uploaded via the submission system (https://submit.pemj.org/

-- To start the submission of a revised manuscript, log in at https://submit.pemj.org/.
-Click the "Manuscripts in Revision" queue in the "Author Main" area.
-Then, find the submission you wish to start the revision process for and click on the "Revision" link for that manuscript.
+- To start the upload of a revised manuscript, click the "Manuscripts in Revision" queue in the "Author Main" area.
+Then, find the submission needing the revision and click on the "Revision" link.

-- Please submit a point-by-point “list of responses” to the editor/reviewer comments by directly pasting it in the “Author’s Opinion” box provided in "Response note" page as well as by uploading the same as a Microsoft Word document file (doc/docx) on the "Attach File" page.
-Any changes in the authorship should be reported to the editor in the cover letter (Please refer to III-B. Authorship and author’s responsibility).
+- Please submit a point-by-point “list of responses” to the editor/reviewer comments by uploading it as a Microsoft Word document file (doc/docx) on the "Attach File" page.
+Any changes in the authorship should be reported to the editor in the cover letter (refer to III-B. Authorship and author’s responsibility).